 The Canon EF-S 60mm f/2.8 Macro USM Digital SLR Lens is very affordable and I recommend it for two reasons.

+PERFORMANCE.
 First, its performance and its features.
 Okay, maybe that is two reasons but I like to keep it simple.
 It's lightweight and easy to use.
-Can even be used hand-held in some situations.
+It can easily be used hand-held without a tripod in some situations.

 Sharpness, color reproduction, contrast, and chromatic aberration numbers are all real good.